jessengatai/barebones-web-boiler/README.md

-# barebones-web-boiler
+# barebones-web-boilerplate
-A barebones boilerplate that compiles Sass and runs live re-load.
+A barebones web boiler that compiles Sass and runs live re-load.
 Perfect for fast conceptual static HTML builds.